MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 > Azure App service's app versus Azure Active Directory app - what's the difference?
 > The **App service is your web site hosting environment**.
 This is where you upload your source code. **Active Directory is your Identity solution for validating users**.
 These two services can be used completely independently but both can be referred to as **apps**.

-## Configure App service environment variables for your Active Directory app secrets
+## Configure App service environment variables for authentication

 While you still have the secret and other settings handy, configure your remote App's settings too.